-Two-Factor Authentication, or 2FA for short, is an extra layer of security that requires not only a password and username, but also something that only that user has on them, e.g. a piece of information only they should know or have immediately on hand—such as a physical token.
+Two-factor authentication, or 2FA, is an extra layer of security that requires not only a password and username but also something that only that user has on them, e.g. a piece of information only they should know or have immediately on hand—such as a physical token.

 What many people probably don’t know though is that this type of authentication requires hardware tokens or special apps (or text messages) to work.
 The setup process for your customers can be confusing, especially if they are not computer savvy.

 However, when your site is running WordPress and you have opened your WP-Admin up to the world, you should take these precautions yourself.
-If you are running a non-WordPress site you can read more about two-factor authentication on our blog.
-Thankfully, there’s a number of options for you to use.
+If you are running a non-WordPress site, you can read more about two-factor authentication on our blog.
+Thankfully, there are a number of options for you to use.

-Our partners over at iThemes have been consistently improving their Security plugin.
-Not only does it offer numerous security enhancements to better protect your site, but their Pro version has two-factor authentication built right in.
+Our partners over at SolidWP have been consistently improving their Security plugin.
+Not only does it offer numerous security enhancements to better protect your site, but its Pro version has two-factor authentication built right in.

 Other WordPress Plugins

-If you don’t want to use iThemes Security Pro, or feel that it’s too powerful for your needs, there’s a few other plugins we’ve found that work great with our Managed WordPress platform that you could consider.
+If you don’t want to use SolidWP Security Pro or feel that it’s too powerful for your needs, there are a few other plugins we’ve found that work great with our Managed WordPress platform that you could consider.
 Even if you aren’t using our hosting, these should work on any host that supports WordPress.

-The Authy for WordPress plugin helps increase security for your user accounts by hooking up with their own 2FA built system.
-The configuration for Authy does require you to have a Twilio account (Twilio own Authy).
+The Authy for WordPress plugin helps increase security for your user accounts by hooking up with their own 2FA-built system.
+The configuration for Authy does require you to have a Twilio account (Twilio owns Authy).
 Under the settings page within WP-Admin, it’s a simple form to fill out with your API key and a few other settings you will need to choose.

 As another Michigan-based company, I always want to support our local community.
 Duo Security offers not only a mobile app, but they offer a WordPress plugin as well.
 Duo Security’s WordPress plugin is very similar to Authy in that there is some configuration you need to do on the settings page prior to making it available to your users.
 Duo Security has a few more fields than Authy, and they offer the same ability to limit 2FA to certain roles.
 During my testing of this plugin, I found that it was coded very well and worked right out of the box.

 What I really like about Dovedi is that I didn’t need another service.
 It worked all within WordPress, so the setup was very simple.
-I activated the plugin and accessed my user profile and clicked the enable 2FA.
+I activated the plugin, accessed my user profile, and clicked the enable 2FA.

-I am a little unclear how secure this type of plugin is though.
-Since it’s not using a 3rd party service, if WordPress was to get hacked from an exploit, how protected would the user accounts be and would it matter?
+I am a little unclear on how secure this type of plugin is though.
+Since it’s not using a 3rd party service, if WordPress were to get hacked from an exploit, how protected would the user accounts be and would it matter?

 Jetpack lead developer George Stephanis created this 2FA plugin simply called, Two Factor.
-Two Factor has a few more options than Dovedi in that you have the ability to setup which way you’d like to get your two-factor code.
-There’s email, time based one-time password (like using your mobile app), and FIDO Universal 2nd Factor (U2F)—which means you could buy something like a YubiKey.
+Two Factor has a few more options than Dovedi in that you have the ability to set up which way you’d like to get your two-factor code.
+There’s email, a one-time password that expires after a certain amount of time (like using your mobile app), and FIDO Universal 2nd Factor (U2F)—which means you could buy something like a YubiKey.

 Do your own research on these plugins.
 My main criteria was if they worked on our Managed WordPress platform.
-Each one not only works, but overall were easy to setup.
+Each one not only worked but, overall, was easy to set up.
 Depending on the needs of your site, you may choose to use one over the other.